Peer influence and peer pressure

 You might hear the term ‘peer pressure’ used a lot.
 But peer influence is a better way to describe how teenagers’ behaviour is shaped by wanting to feel they belong to a group of friends or peers.

-Peer influence might result in children:
+Peer pressure and influence might result in children:

 - choosing the same clothes, hairstyle or jewellery as their friends